Greater white-fronted goose: Differences between European and Greenland birds

-The belly-barring on adult birds is on average more extensive on flavirostris than on albifrons, but the individual variation in both forms renders this of limited use as an identification feature.
+The belly barring on adult birds is on average more extensive on A. a. flavirostris than on A. a. albifrons, but the individual variation in both forms renders this of limited use as an identification feature.

-The bill of adult Greenland white-fronts are also orange-yellow at the base, but can be more pinkish-yellow on the outer-half, thus close in colour to European white-fronts; the colour difference is more easily determined in dull, flat light rather than bright sunshine.
+The bill of adult Greenland white-fronts are also orange-yellow at the base, but can be more pinkish-yellow on the outer half, thus close in colour to European white-fronts; the colour difference is more easily determined in dull, flat light rather than bright sunshine.

 The Greenland white-fronts are of conservation concern.
 While most populations of the species have been increasing, the Greenland population continuously declined in the first two decades of the 2000s (after having continuously increased in the two preceding decades).
-The reason for this decline is not entirely clear, but likely related to more extreme weather conditions.
+The reason for this decline is not entirely clear, but likely is related to more extreme weather conditions.

 Taxonomy

 The greater white-fronted goose is divided into five subspecies.
 The nominate subspecies, the European white-fronted goose (A. a. albifrons) breeds in the far north of Russia and winters further south and west in Europe and Asia.

-Three other restricted-range subspecies occur in northern North America: Gambel's white-fronted goose (A. a. gambeli) in interior northwestern Canada and wintering on the coast of the Gulf of Mexico, slightly larger than the nominate form, the Pacific white-fronted goose (A. a. frontalis) and the tule goose (A. a. elgasi) in southwest Alaska, largest and longest-billed of all, both wintering in California.
+Three other restricted-range subspecies occur in northern North America: Gambel's white-fronted goose (A. a. gambeli) in interior northwestern Canada and wintering on the coast of the Gulf of Mexico, slightly larger than the nominate form, the Pacific white-fronted goose (A. a. frontalis), and the tule goose (A. a. elgasi) in southwest Alaska, the largest and longest-billed of all, both wintering in California.
 All these subspecies are similar in plumage, differing only in size.

 The very distinct Greenland white-fronted goose (A. a. flavirostris) breeding in western Greenland, is much darker overall, with only a very narrow white tip to the tail (broader on the other subspecies), more black barring on its belly and usually has an orange (not pink) bill.
 It winters in Ireland and western Scotland.

 Birds breeding in the far east of Siberia east to Arctic Canada, wintering in the United States and Japan, have been described as A. a. frontalis on the basis of their slightly larger size and a marginally longer bill.
 Another putative East Asian subspecies (A. a. albicans) has also been described.
-A 2012 study has found that frontalis and albicans do not merit subspecies status, the former being synonymised with gambeli and the latter with the nominate subspecies; this study found that these forms had been named on the wintering grounds from specimens whose breeding grounds were unknown.
+A 2012 study has found that A. a. frontalis and A. a. albicans do not merit subspecies status, the former being synonymised with A. a. gambeli and the latter with the nominate subspecies; this study found that these forms had been named on the wintering grounds from specimens whose breeding grounds were unknown.

 Ecological studies conducted in 2002 suggest the Greenland birds should probably be considered a separate species from A. albifrons.
 Of particular interest is its unusually long period of parental care and association, which may last several years and can include grandparenting, possibly unique among the Anseriformes.

+Hybridization with snow geese and Canada geese is occasionally observed..